uga-libraries/hub-monitoring/README.md

 For the risk update, download the latest version of NARA's Digital Preservation Plan spreadsheet (CSV version) from the [U.S. National Archives Digital Preservation GitHub Repo](https://github.com/usnationalarchives/digital-preservation).

-For validating fixity, accessions should be bags or have a manifest.
-(UPDATE WITH MANIFEST INFO WHEN HAVE IT)
+For validating fixity, accessions should be bags or be zipped with the zip md5 stored in a text file.
+Bags may be named accession_bag or accession_zipped_bag, where the contents of the bag are zipped to allow bagging when there are character or path length issues we can't resolve at that time.
+Zipped accessions should be named accession.zip and have a file in the same directory named accession_zip_md5.txt, which contains one row of text formatted "MD5 path/to/accession.zip"

 ### Script Arguments